cakephp/docs/en/appendices/4-3-migration-guide.rst

 ========

-- Database mapping types can now implement ``Cake\Database\Type\ColumnSchemaAwareInterface`` to define the column type used in schema and also handle schema reflection to the type name.
-This enables custom types to participate in schema reflection and schema generation.
+- Database mapping types can now implement ``Cake\Database\Type\ColumnSchemaAwareInterface`` to specify column sql generation and column schema reflection.
+This allows custom types handle non-standard columns.
 - Logged queries now use ``TRUE`` and ``FALSE`` for postgres, sqlite and mysql drivers.
 This makes it easier to copy queries and run them in an interactive prompt.